 Our bodies need the right kind of fuel from food to perform at their best.
-It is especially important for athletes to find a balance of carbohydrates, proteins, fats, minerals, vitamins, and water to give the body what it needs for peak performance.
+It is especially important for athletes to find a balance of carbohydrates, proteins, fats, minerals, vitamins, and water to give the body the energy and whatever else it needs for peak performance.

 Our friend, Veronique Bourbeau, is an ultra-runner and asked us to create some tasty recipes in order to mix up her diet while keeping them healthy and delicious.